xxxlzhxxx/The_Hungry_Snake/README.md

 # The_Hungry_Snake
-This is just a little name which is expected to be played on the terminal.
+This is just a little game which is expected to be played on the terminal.